 An individual who may be a victim of sexual misconduct as a consequence of alcohol and/or other drugs should have a toxicology examination at the hospital as quickly as possible as drugs may remain in a person's system for only a short time.
 Most hospitals have rape victim protocols that are very supportive of victims.
 Victims are able to receive a sexual assault forensic examination (commonly referred to as a "rape kit") within 96 hours of an assault.
 You are encouraged to let hospital personnel know if you do not want your insurance policy holder to be notified about your access to these services.
 The New York State Office of Victim Services may be able to assist in compensating victims/survivors for health care and counseling services, including emergency funds.
-More information may be found at over.com/orchote/protocols/but/247-8035.
+More information may be found at oxen.org/journal-publications or by calling (800) 247-8035.